-7.3.2.8 Loss of livelihoods
+7.3.5.11 Loss of livelihoods

 While most households would receive real tangible benefits from the operation of the improved infrastructure, there is one social group, the water vendors, who are likely to have their livelihoods seriously undermined following project implementation.
-About 10 water vendors who are the men (very rarely are women) currently collect water and sell it on to individual users.
-These Vendors are involved in other activities like fishing and farming and water vending is their secondary/ additional source of income.
+The water vendors are the men (very rarely are women) who currently collect water and sell it on to individual users.

-Impact Extent Magnitude Duration Probability Overall
+Impact Extent Magnitude Duration Probability Overall of Assessment occurrence Loss of livelihoods Local Medium Temporary Likely Moderate

-of Assessment

-occurrence

 - MWE should sensitise existing water vendors in the area about adapting to the new developments in the area.
-This would eliminate their negative attitude towards the proposed project and result in total project support. - The community Development officer (CDO) should mobilise the local people (including water vendors) and sensitise them about the opportunities that the proposed project would bring in the area and how they can take advantage of piped water in the area to create jobs (such as washing bays) and spur development in the area. - Vendors would be encouraged to become scheme or kiosk operators; vendors would be encouraged to tender for public water points and shall be given priority - Vendors could continue selling water to those who would wish to get water at their door steps. - Vendors would be encouraged to be involved in casual work in the course of the construction works.
+This would eliminate their negative attitude towards the proposed project and result in total project support. - The community Development officer (CDO) should mobilise the local people (including water vendors) and sensitise them about the opportunities that the proposed project would bring in the area and how they can take advantage of piped water in the area to create jobs (such as washing bays) and spur development in the area. - Vendors would be encouraged to become scheme or kiosk operators; vendors would be encouraged to tender for public water points. - Vendors could continue selling water to those who would wish to get water at their door steps. - Vendors would be encouraged to be involved in casual work in the course of the construction works.